 West is a Strategic Account Manager for AdWerx in Durham, North Carolina, and previously was a systems engineer at Citrix.
 A native of New York City, West volunteered at CitySquash.
 West earned his B.S. from Duke University, where he played on the college squash team.

-Eliza is a Sponsorship and Partnership Management Coordinator for the National Football League in New York.
-Previously, Eliza worked as a sales assistant to the Luxury Director at Vogue Magazine.
+Eliza is a board member of SEA’s Detroit based member program, Racquet Up.
+Previously, she was Sponsorship and Partnership Management Coordinator for the National Football League in New York and a sales assistant to the Luxury Director at Vogue Magazine.
 Eliza earned her B.A. from Princeton University, where she played on the varsity squash team.

-Ryan is an attorney at Renne Public Law Group in San Francisco and previously worked as a law clerk to the Honorable Mariano-Florentino Cuéllar in the Supreme Court of California.
+Ryan is a Senior Associate at Renne Public Law Group in San Francisco and previously worked as a law clerk to the Honorable Mariano-Florentino Cuéllar in the Supreme Court of California.
 Ryan served as a squash director at StreetSquash and now volunteers at SquashDrive.
 Ryan earned his B.A. from Vassar College, where he was vice captain of the varsity squash team, and a J.D. from Stanford University Law School.

-Tyler is a Vice President at Cramer, Rosenthal, McGlynn in New York City, and was previously an associate at Credit Suisse.
+Tyler is a Research Analyst at Cramer, Rosenthal, McGlynn in New York City, and was previously an associate at Credit Suisse.
 Tyler earned his B.A. from Amherst College where he was the captain of the varsity squash team.
 After Amherst, Tyler went on to complete an MBA from NYU Stern School of Business.

-Reyna is an Analyst at Goldman Sachs, and was previously urban squash’s first professional squash player, ranked in the top 100 in the world.
+Reyna is an Analyst at Goldman Sachs in New York.
+She was the first graduate from the SEA network to play squash professionally and reached a ranking in the top 100 in the world.
 An alumna of Access Youth Academy in San Diego, Reyna earned her B.A. from Columbia University, where she played on the varsity squash team and was a Bill and Melinda Gates Scholarship recipient.
-Reyna is based in San Francisco.

-Valentin Quan is an Analyst at Nexos Capital, a New York-based private equity firm focused exclusively on investments in smaller U.S. based companies in the alternative energy, media, and retail sectors.
+Valentin is an Analyst at Moore Capital Management, a global investment management firm headquartered in New York.
+Prior to joining Moore Capital, Valentin was an Analyst at Nexos Capital, a New York-based private equity firm focused exclusively on investments in smaller U.S. based companies in the alternative energy, media, and retail sectors.
 Valentin hails from El Salvador and is a mentor at CitySquash.
-Valentin earned a B.A. from Middlebury College, where he played on the varsity squash team.
-Valentin lives in New York.
+He earned a B.A. from Middlebury College, where he played on the varsity squash team, and lives in New York.